HotaruCMS/HotaruCMS/READ_ME.txt

    1. Backup your database.
    2. Download the latest version of Hotaru CMS.
+   3. Turn off all your plugins.
-   3. Overwrite ALL the old files.
+   4. Overwrite ALL the old files.
 If you've made any customizations, read this first: http://hotarucms.org/showthread.php?t=46
-   4. Go to /install/upgrade.php
+   5. Go to /install/upgrade.php
+   6. Turn your plugins back on
+   7. Reactivate your widgets
-   5. When finished, delete the install folder.
+   8. When finished, delete the install folder.

 First-time Installation